 Here are a few of our customers’ favorite features:

 Safer sharing and collaboration: Penneo lets you create teams, assign roles and privileges, ease task delegation, and streamline communication.

 Compatibility with existing software: Penneo’s partner integrations allow you to use it together with your existing software.

-Data protection: We have top-level measures in place to protect the our users' information.
+Data protection: We have top-level measures in place to protect our users' information.
 Data can be encrypted to secure content integrity and prevent alteration.
 Plus, documents are stored in data centers within the European Union.

-Full paperwork elimination: The elimination of paper processes leads to a more efficient resource distribution.
+Full paperwork elimination: The elimination of paper processes leads to more efficient resource distribution.
 What's more, it reduces the company’s carbon footprint and improves CSR.